arkency/posts/posts/2014-04-13-the-biggest-obstacle-to-start-with-continuous-deployment.md

   </figure>
 </p>

-There are still startups which disable the website during deploys with database migrations and believe that db migrations prevent them from going fully with CD.
+There are still companies which disable the website during deploys with database migrations and believe that db migrations prevent them from going fully with CD.
 They even have time window for triggering such activities (usually early in the morning or late at night).

-However you must be aware of few things.
+If you are working in a place like that, and you would deeply want in your heart to adopt _Continuous Deployment_ but you can't find a way to convince your boss, this is a step by step guide for you.
+Instead of going from zero to [warp nine](http://en.wikipedia.org/wiki/Warp_drive), you can go towards your goal with small steps that can be part of your current, normal tasks that you are doing for the client.

 <!-- more -->